HabiCrowd: A High Performance Simulator for Crowd-Aware Visual Navigation: Introduction

 \section{Introduction}

-Embodied AI (E-AI), the intersection between computer vision, machine learning, and robotics, has gained interest amongst scientists in the past few years~\cite{ehsani2021manipulathor}.
+Embodied AI (E-AI), the intersection between computer vision, machine learning, and robotics, has gained interest amongst scientists in the past few years~\cite{yadav2023ovrl}.
 Training E-AI agents that can perceive, reason, and interact with the environment offers significant potential for sim2real applications~\cite{srivastava2022behavior}.
-The progress in E-AI research has been rapidly accelerated~\cite{yadav2023habitat} thanks to the developments of fast and high-fidelity 3D simulators~\cite{wijmans2019dd} that enable large-scale computational parallelization~\cite{savva2019habitat}.
-Among all E-AI studies, one of the most fundamental problems is visual navigation~\cite{gupta2017cognitive}, which involves training an agent to navigate to a given goal using perception from the sensory inputs~\cite{nguyen2019vision}.
-While many benchmarks have been proposed to address the visual navigation tasks in computer vision~\cite{wijmans2019dd, nguyen2019help, chaplot2020object, bansal2020combining, chen2020soundspaces}, most of them assume that navigating environments are static and do not consider human dynamics.
-Conversely, agents typically interact within dynamic environments, particularly those featuring humans whose positions constantly change~\cite{yi2023mime}.
+The progress in E-AI research has been rapidly accelerated~\cite{yadav2023habitat} thanks to the developments of fast and high-fidelity 3D simulators~\cite{wijmans2019dd} that enable large-scale computational parallelization~\cite{chaplot2020object}.
+Among all E-AI studies, one of the most fundamental problems is visual navigation~\cite{gupta2017cognitive}, which involves training an agent to navigate to a given goal using perception from the sensory inputs~\cite{ramakrishnan2021hm3d}.
+While many benchmarks have been proposed to address the visual navigation tasks~\cite{chaplot2020object, bansal2020combining}, most of them assume that navigating environments are static and do not consider human dynamics.
+Conversely, agents typically interact within dynamic environments, particularly those featuring humans whose positions constantly change~\cite{liu2021decentralized}.
 If robots are to efficiently assist humans in routine duties, they must possess the capability to navigate effectively in \textit{crowded and dynamic environments}~\cite{monaci2022dipcan}.
 Therefore, human dynamics is an essential factor that needs to be thoroughly examined when developing E-AI benchmarks~\cite{bonin2008visual}.
-In this paper, we explore the tasks of visual navigation for an agent in the presence of human dynamics, aiming to bridge the gap between simulation and real-life scenarios.
+This paper examines visual navigation in the presence of human dynamics to bridge the gap between simulation and real-life scenarios.